amitabh-anandpd/TableTennis_ShotAccuracyPrediction/README.md

 - https://github.com/arduino/ArduinoTensorFlowLiteTutorials.git
 - https://github.com/arduino/ArduinoTensorFlowLiteTutorials/blob/master/GestureToEmoji/ArduinoSketches

+# Table Tennis Shot predictor

+This is a deep learning project, that gives output in the form of probability as it is using the softmax function.

 IMU_Capture is used to record the data for the gestures.
 It is used for recording the gesture data for four simple table tennis movements.